district10/blog/_posts/post-0105-free-services-that-i-use.md

 ![](http://whudoc.qiniudn.com/2016/sci/幻灯片5.PNG)

-GitHub the website is easy to use, but I recommend you to use the command line interface.
+GitHub the website is easy to use, but I recommend you to use the command-line interface.
 Instead of the official GitHub for windows.
 After you know how to clone a repo, how to commit a change, and how to push your commits, you can have fun on GitHub.